-The candidate must pass a final examination by dates announced each semester or summer term in the Graduate and Professional School calendar.
+The candidate must pass a final examination by dates announced each semester or summer term in the Graduate and Professional School Calendar (https://grad.tamu.edu/knowledge-center/dates-and-deadlines/dates-and-deadlines/).
 To be eligible to take the final examination, a student's GPA must be at least 3.000 for courses on the degree plan and for all courses completed at Texas A&M which are eligible to be applied to a graduate degree, and no unabsolved grades of D, F or U can occur for any course listed on the degree plan.
 To absolve a deficient grade, the student must repeat the course at Texas A&M University and achieve a grade of C or better.
 All coursework on the degree plan must have been completed with the exception of those hours for which the student is registered.

-A request to hold and announce the final examination must be submitted to the Graduate and Professional School a minimum of 10 working days in advance of the scheduled date for the examination.
-The Graduate and Professional School must be notified in writing of any cancellations.
-A student may be given only one opportunity to repeat the final examination for the master's degree and that must be within a time period that does not extend beyond the end of the next regular semester (summer terms are excluded).
-The final exam cannot be held prior to the mid point of the semester if questions on the exam are based on courses in which the student is currently enrolled.
+A request to schedule the final examination must be submitted to the Graduate and Professional School via ARCS a minimum of 10 working days in advance of the scheduled date for the examination.
+The Graduate and Professional School will be notified via ARCS of any cancellations.
+A student may be given only one opportunity to repeat the final examination for the master's degree and that must be within a time period that does not extend beyond the end of the next regular semester (Summer terms are excluded).
+The final exam cannot be held prior to the mid-point of the semester if questions on the exam are based on courses in which the student is currently enrolled.